-- Create an account, so you can search for and store the profiles of relevant candidates; - Advertise a vacancy via your national PES or local EURES Adviser that will be visible to jobseekers in 31 countries; - Receive alerts when profiles that match a vacancy are posted; - Search for information on recruiting from countries throughout Europe;
+- create an account, so you can search for and store profiles of relevant candidates; - advertise a vacancy via your national public employment service or local EURES Adviser that will be visible to jobseekers in 31 countries; - receive alerts when profiles that match a vacancy are posted; - search for information on recruiting from countries throughout Europe;

-- Search for European Job Days and other recruitment events in your region; - Connect with other employers and exchange information on searching for candidates.
+- search for European Job Days and other recruitment events in your region; and - connect with other employers and exchange information on searching for candidates

 EURES Advisers and other recruitment professionals - particularly in the EURES network - can be contacted for information and advice at any stage of the recruitment process.
-With specialised expertise in the practical, legal, and administrative aspects of European labour mobility, they can:
+With specialised expertise in the practical, legal and administrative aspects of European labour mobility, they can:

-- Visit your offices to get a better idea of the candidates you are searching for; - Put you in touch with other EURES Advisers all over Europe; - Recommend candidates based on your job vacancy and company profile; - Assist you with advertising a vacancy and tell interesting candidates about your vacancy; - Give you information on what is expected from you as an employer of a European worker; - inform you about job fairs and other recruitment events of interest.
+- visit your offices to get a better idea of the candidates you are searching for; - put you in touch with other EURES Advisers all over Europe; - recommend candidates based on your job vacancy and company profile; - assist you with advertising a vacancy and tell interesting candidates about your vacancy; - give you information on what is expected from you as an employer of a European worker; and - inform you about job fairs and other recruitment events of interest.